TomerAberbach/schoenberg/readme.md

 where programs are written as [MIDI](https://en.wikipedia.org/wiki/MIDI) files.

 This repository contains:
-- The programming language's interpreter
+- The programming language interpreter
 - Transpilers between Schoenberg and [brainfuck](https://esolangs.org/wiki/Brainfuck) programs
 - [Sample programs and their generated audio files](./samples)